 - Decreased appetite and weight loss

-- Sniffing/nose-wiping/constantly runny nose
+- Sniffing, including nose-wiping or constant runny nose

 - Dilated pupils